Reliable Flow Meter Supplier

 Differential Pressure Flow Meter

-Differential pressure (DP) flow meters measure flow by calculating the pressure drop across an obstruction, such as an orifice plate or venturi tube.
-This classic and widely adopted method is used for both liquid and gas measurement.
+Differential pressure (DP) flow meters determine flow rate by measuring the pressure drop across a primary element such as an orifice plate, venturi tube, or pitot tube.
+This is one of the most established and widely adopted flow measurement principles for both liquids and gases.

-These meters are popular in oil & gas, petrochemical, steam, and water systems, offering a proven and economical solution where cost-effective, robust measurement is required.
+DP flow meters are commonly used in oil & gas, petrochemical plants, steam systems, and utility networks, offering a proven and economical solution where rugged, standardized measurement is required.

-• Ideal for gases, steam, and clean liquids
+• Suitable for gases, steam, and clean liquids

-• Compatible with orifice, venturi, and pitot tubes
+• Works with orifice, venturi, and pitot primary elements

-• Widely used in oil & gas and utility sectors
+• Widely used in oil & gas and utility industries

 Oval Gear Flow Meter